applebuddy/TOEIC-Speaking-Study/README.md

 - I usually buy fruit and vegetables there.
 The fruit and vegetables there are fresh and are usually available at a reasonable price.
 I'm very into that kind of stuff.

 ## Q7

+Do you think more people will use navigation devices in the future than they do now?
+Why or why not?

+- I think more people will use navigation devices in the future.
+This is because cities and roads will become larger and more complex.
+Navigation devices will be necessary to get around.
+Also, navigation devices are getting more accurate. so they will be easier to use in the future. (발전되기해 편해지는 이유로 참고하면 좋음)

 Which of the following is the most important to you when choosing a gym to join?